 Models in FilmFrom catwalk to cinema, we look at some of the highest profile model-to-actress converts.

-She’s featured on more billboards than you’d ever be able to circumnavigate the globe to see.
-And walked more miles for big campaigns than you do on your daily commute, effectively making her the biggest name in modern modeling.
+She’s featured in more adverts, magazines and billboards that you’ve had hot dinners.
+She’s also walked more miles for big campaigns than you do on your daily commute, effectively making her the biggest name in modern modelling.
 Born to UK socialites, she seemed to have it all - then decided she wanted even more.
-Disgusting, right?
-But with her 2015 debut leading role in Paper Towns came proof she had it all and more.
-She was a shining light in an otherwise average film and has since locked in roles in anticipated upcomers Suicide Squad and Ab Fab: The Movie.
+Her first leading role in 2015’s Paper Towns proved she had it all and more.
+She was a shining light in an otherwise average film and has since secured roles in Suicide Squad and Ab Fab: The Movie.

-Even covered in blood and guts as Daryl on AMC’s The Walking Dead, if you listen quietly you can hear a collective swoon from women and men across the country every time Reedus graces the screen.
-But before the phenomenon that is TWD and the kick-assery that was Boondock Saints, Daryl was a walker himself - for Prada and various other high-end brands in the 1990s.
+If you listen quietly you can hear a collective swoon across the globe every time Reedus graces the screen.
+But before the phenomenon that is The Walking Dead, and the kick-assery that was Boondock Saints, Daryl was a walker himself - for Prada and various other high-end brands in the 1990s.
 Fun fact: he has a kid with model Helena Christensen.

 If there’s been one convert who led the way for the likes of Rosie Huntington-Whitely, Brooklyn Decker and Kate Upton to make the leap - though not as successfully - it’s Rebecca Romijn.
-She walked among the original, and still the best, supermodels of the early 1990s and smashed the divide between modeling and acting forever with her turn as Mystique in 2000’s X-Men.
+She walked among the original, and still the best, supermodels of the early 1990s and smashed the divide between modelling and acting forever with her turn as Mystique in 2000’s X-Men.
 She’s starred in many a film and television show since.
-All that despite being married to the now-redeemed John Stamos for nearly a decade.